algorithmiaio/dev-center/_drafts/syntax-highlighting.md

 {% endhighlight %}

-You can also pass in the parameter of `linenos` to include line numbers, e.g.:
+You can also pass in the parameter of `lineanchors` to include line numbers, e.g.:

-{% highlight css %}
+{% highlight css lineanchors %}
 {% raw %}
-{% highlight scala linenos %}
+{% highlight scala lineanchors %}
 ...
 your code here
 ...